In this article, you’ll learn what the differences are between OLTP and OLAP and how they connect to SAP.

 The key relates each entry in the zoo area table with an entry in the zookeeper table:

 |ID||Zoo Area ID||Zoo Keeper|

-In comparison to a DBMS and one single table, an RDBMS and its multiple related tables is less packed, less complex, and does not have any redundancies.
+In comparison to a DBMS and one single table, an RDBMS and its multiple related tables are less packed, less complex, and do not have any redundancies.

-Tables in an RDBMS are well structured and do make sense for a human through their logical groupings, such as animal, zoo areas, or zookeepers.
+Tables in an RDBMS are well structured and make sense for a human through their logical groupings, such as animals, zoo areas, and zookeepers.

 Relational database systems are the most common database systems.

 A DW (Data Warehouse) is at its core just another relational database.
 It is a relational database that is structured to fit the needs of analytical requests.

 A data warehouse extracts, transforms, structures, and finally stores data from operational databases and external sources.

 A data warehouse is made for analytical applications.